Potential Blockbuster Snowstorm Could Be On Track For Region

 The current models have the time frame for the storm is Sunday night, Jan.
 16 into Monday, Jan.
 17..
 (See image above.)

-Thursday, Jan.
-13 will be continued cold, but the temperature is expected to rise to the low 40s.

 After a partly sunny and cold day Friday, Jan.
-14 with a high temperature in the mid 30s, clouds will increase Saturday, Jan.
+14 with a high temperature in the high 30s, clouds will increase Saturday, Jan.
 15, and temperatures will plummet.
-Saturday's high will only be in the mid teens.
+Saturday's high will be around 20.

 After a mostly sunny day on Sunday, the storm system is expected to arrive in the middle of the evening.